Article

 Health systems are evolving beyond the doctor’s office

 Countries aim to improve current standards of care for their populations while developing novel ways to treat patients with acute health conditions.
-This evolution has only quickened in the midst of a continuously shifting pandemic, and the result of this adaptation is the adoption of digital health technologies (DHT).
+This evolution has only quickened in the midst of a continuously shifting pandemic, and the result of this adaptation is the adoption of digital health technologies (DHT) and the care spectrum evolution.
 Although DHT has been developing for the last 20 years, the physical dangers of being together during a pandemic has sped up the need for doctors to be able to collect actionable insights and extend care beyond the office setting.
 The advances in DHT could offer integrated care for whole populations in countries across the globe while providing tools so that potentially, no one is left behind.

 New solutions for new challenges